tsopronyuk/Statistical-Inference/README.md

 # Statistical-Inference

-In this project you will investigate the exponential distribution in R and compare it with the Central Limit Theorem.
+In the first part we investigate the exponential distribution in R and compare it with the Central Limit Theorem.

+In the second part we analyze the ToothGrowth data in the R datasets package.